drankush/QueryPop/README.md

 ## 📋 Usage

+1. **Run the Application:**
+   - The application will listen in the background for you to press the shortcut key and will open the instruction prompt window.

-1. **Select Text**: Select the text you wish to send with your prompt.
+3. **Select Text**: Select the text you wish to send with your prompt.
 Press your configured Shortcut Key.
 It will automatically copy the selected text.
    <p align="center">
      <img src="images/querypop_1.jpg" alt="Select a snippet of text in French" />
    </p>

-2. **Run the Application:**
+4. **Input the Instruction Prompt:**

    ```bash
    python querypop.py
    ```
-   The application will listen in the background for you to press the shortcut key and will open the  instruction prompt window.

    <p align="center">
      <img src="images/querypop_4.jpg" alt="Instruction Prompt Window" />
    </p>

-   - You can enter your custom prompt and press **OK**, which will be passed to the LLM along with text in the clipboard.
+   - You can enter your custom prompt and press **OK**, which will be passed to the LLM along with your selected text in the clipboard.
-   - You can press 0-9 keys on your keyboard which will pass that Instruction prompt from the `config.py` along with the text in the clipboard.
+   - You can press 0-9 keys on your keyboard which will pass that Instruction prompt mapped from the `config.py` along with the text in the clipboard.
    - Key bindings are available only from 0-9, if you have more instructions prompts, you will have to manually scroll and press the button.
    - If you wish to bypass this and want to hardcode a single instruction into the application, use `QueryPop v1`.

-4. **Processing**: The application will automatically process the text and display `⚙️ Processing` in a pop-up window.
+5. **Processing**: The application will automatically process the text and display `⚙️ Processing` in a pop-up window.
    <p align="center">
      <img src="images/querypop_2.jpg" alt="⚙️ Processing.. displayed on GUI screen" />
    </p>
-5. **Final Output**: The application will display the result in the same pop-up window.
+6. **Final Output**: The application will display the result in the same pop-up window.
    <p align="center">
      <img src="images/querypop_3.jpg" alt="Final output" />
    </p>

 ## ❗ Error Handling

 If no text is found in the clipboard, an error message will be displayed in a pop-up window.
+Errors related to the API will be displayed in the Processing window.

 ## 💾 Saving Responses

 Responses are saved as `.txt` files in the directory as defined in `QueryPop/responses`.
 If the directory does not exist, it will be created automatically.
 Each file is named with a timestamp for easy tracking.

-## ⌨️ Customizing Key Bindings

-To streamline the workflow, you can set up keyboard shortcuts to trigger the application after selecting text.

 ## 🤝 Contributing